BROKEN: missing type/SRID, no serializer, naive column declaration

 from pydantic import BaseModel, field_serializer

-from sqlalchemy import create_engine, Column, Integer, String, Index
+from sqlalchemy import create_engine, Integer, String, Index

 from sqlalchemy.orm import DeclarativeBase, Session, mapped_column, Mapped